fabiommendes/sidekick/docs/maybe.rst

 The Maybe type
 ==============

-Sidekick's Maybe is declared as:
+Sidekick's Maybe is declared essentially as:

 .. code-block:: python